jblindsay/whitebox-tools/README.md

 ## Available Tools

 Eventually most of *Whitebox GAT's* approximately 450 tools will be ported to *WhiteboxTools*, although this is an immense task.
-Support for vector data (Shapefile) reading/writing and a topological analysis library will need to be added to port any of the tools involving vector spatial data.
-Opportunities to parallelize existing tools will be sought during porting.
+Support for vector data (Shapefile) reading/writing and a topological analysis library (like the Java Topology Suite) will need to be added in order to port the tools involving vector spatial data.
+Opportunities to parallelize algorithms will be sought during porting.
 All new plugin tools will be added to *Whitebox GAT* using this library of functions.

-The library currently contains the following 54 tools:
+The library currently contains the following 55 tools:

 **GIS Analysis**
 - ***AverageOverlay***: Calculates the average for each grid cell from a group of raster images.